Run Jupyter Notebooks in your workspace

 |Reset compute||Starts again when you try to run a cell|

 |Open notebook in Jupyter or JupyterLab||Notebook opened in a new tab.|

 Add new kernels

-The Notebook will automatically find all Jupyter kernels installed on the connected compute instance.
-To add a kernel to the compute instance:
+Use the terminal to create and add new kernels to your compute instance.
+The notebook will automatically find all Jupyter kernels installed on the connected compute instance.

 An indicator next to the Compute dropdown shows its status.
 The status is also shown in the dropdown itself.